Dr William

 Working papers

-Gildea, W. Sentience and the other bases of moral status.
+Gildea, W. Why We Matter: Sentience and (a Bit) Beyond.
 Soon to be under review.

 Micro summary.
 If only one moral status exists, we need a middle ground between personist views and sentience-only views.
 Personist views are objectionably exclusionary, whilst sentience-only views are too inclusionary, if not of real animals, of hypothetical animals who have no mental capacities at all bar sentience.
 I propose a new view called sentient individualism.

-Isa Trifan and William Gildea.
-Refusing Meat, Shaping Norms.
+Trifan, Isa and Gildea, W. Refusing Meat, Shaping Norms.
 In progress.

 Micro summary.
 Why avoid eating meat if there are doubts about the impact any one individual can have on animals’ lives?
 We argue that the causal inefficacy debate has failed adequately to recognise social norms as a source of reasons.
 And it is far clearer that individuals have an impact on social norms, which are crucial in determining how many animals are reared for food and the conditions they find themselves in.